cmda-bt/be-course-22-23/week-6.md

 Additionaly you can pick one or more topics to get **bonus points**.
 It's important that you really do a deep-dive into the topic.
 So extensive research documented in the wiki and advanced implementation.

-> Pick one or more topics from the list below and work on those topics for your team assessment.
+> Pick one or more topics from the list below and work on those topics for your team assessment to get bonus points.

 #### Synopsis